crsandoval/PEP-2020/week_2/README.md

 ### Update fork

-After all the commits, you should push changes to your forked repo.
+After making all the commits to your working branch, you should push changes to your forked repo.
 You can use the green “Push” button in RStudio to do this.